Pricing

 • Built-in intelligence.
 Real-time dashboards provide key metrics and insights on transaction performance.
 These help you monitor cascading outcomes, spot trends, and make informed adjustments.
 You gain full visibility and control without the operational drag.

 • Built-in PCI DSS.
-Our platform is PCI DSS-certified, ensuring merchants stay protected without investing in additional audits or infrastructure.
+Our platform is PCI DSS-certified, ensuring merchants stay protected without incurring additional audit or infrastructure costs.

 • Flexible and future-ready.
 With modular infrastructure and rule-based automation, Corefy adapts to your payment strategy – whether you're expanding into new markets, A/B testing providers, or fine-tuning approval rates.